 MANITOBA’S BEST BOATING LAKES

 Manitoba has got the boating lifestyle down to a science.
 Known as the Land of 100,000 Lakes, there’s no shortage of boating destinations to choose from.
-If you’re in search of some top-notch spots to cast off, check out Clear Lake in Riding Mountain National Park with its Caribbean-blue waters, or Whiteshell Provincial Park, which boasts over 200 lakes.
-To find your nearest boat launch, and get on the water today, use Discover Boating’s list of local marina’s and boat ramps.
+For top-notch spots to cast off, check out Clear Lake in Riding Mountain National Park with its Caribbean-blue waters.
+Discover Whiteshell Provincial Park, which boasts over 200 lakes.
+To find your nearest boat launch, use Discover Boating’s list of local marina’s and boat ramps.

 Feeling adventurous?
 Check out West Hawk Lake.
 This 115 metre deep lake was created by a meteor, and is highly recommended for scuba divers.
 For a more chill day on the water, Glad Lake and Goose Lake are both prime fly fishing spots.
 Just be sure to check out Manitoba’s Fishing regulations before you head out.